 Serving sizes vary based on individual food and food group; knowing these will aid in healthier and more appropriate choices.
 General examples of a single serving include 1 slice of bread or ½ cup of pasta (grains), 1 cup of raw vegetable, 1 medium fruit or ½ cup of cut fruit, 1 cup of milk or yogurt, 3 ounces of cooked or grilled meat, ½ cup of nuts or dry beans, 1 tsp. of margarine or oil, and 1 tsp. of sugar or jelly.
 A good rule of thumb for a serving size is about the same size as a person’s fist.
 Understanding serving sizes will help minimize overeating since some consider a “spoonful” one serving; actually, it depends on the size of the spoon or who is serving.

-Snacks can help decrease hunger, provide a boost of energy, and help reduce overeating at meal times.
+Snacks can help decrease hunger, provide a boost of energy, and help reduce overeating at mealtimes.
 Be smart, plan your snacks and snack times, and remember moderation and portion size.
-A good portion size for most snacks will fit in the palm of your hand.
-Healthy snacks include whole-grain pretzels, popcorn, fresh fruit, raw vegetable sticks, a boiled egg, scoop of peanut butter, humus, a handful of almonds, and cottage cheese.
+Good portion size for most snacks will fit in the palm of your hand.
+Healthy snacks include whole-grain pretzels, popcorn, fresh fruit, raw vegetable sticks, a boiled egg, a scoop of peanut butter, hummus, a handful of almonds, and cottage cheese.
 More protein, low salt, and low carbs make better choices that better satisfy a hunger urge.